HapoTV/AttandanceMeetingBot/README.md

 ## 📝 License

-This project is proprietary software owned by **Hapo TV / Cape IT Initiative**.
+This project is proprietary software owned by **Hapo TV**.

 ---

 ## 👥 Team

-Developed by the Hapo Projects team at Cape IT Initiative.
+Developed by the Hapo Projects team.

 ---